Chatbot Guide: How to Start With Chatbots

-The Chatbots section is the place that allows you to set up automatic messaging in the chat, as well as create chatbots, which will be able to handle the most common inquiries asked by your visitors.
+The Chatbots section is the place that allows you to set up automatic responses in the chat.
+You can also create the Chatbots, which will be able to handle the most common inquiries asked by your visitors.

 Please note that some of the pre-made Chatbots are available on Shopify only.

 Creating a Bot manually allows you to build your own scenario using nodes, which represent the actions for a particular moment/step.

 This is done on a grid which allows you to add and connect all of the different nodes (triggers, conditions, and actions).
 It’s where you create your “map” or a “workflow”.
 Simply said – a chain of events that can take place on the visitor’s side.
 It is also known as a chatbot decision tree.

 A new workflow always has to start with a trigger – something the visitor needs to do to start this particular automation.

 Once you have the starting point specified, you can add and connect the actions that should take place after the trigger has occurred.
 Since the grid shows the logical chain of events, the actions need to be connected in chronological order.
 The line that is connecting them needs to be drawn from the action to the reaction that follows.